Zefk/Fairyolica-World/README.md

 **Source files (The_Original_Graphics):**

-You can find all the opensource graphics in the `The_Original_Graphics` folder.
+You can find all the opensource graphics in the `Original_Graphics` folder.

 **Reports:**